![]() |

 For more information, please view the order.

-They should make an appointment with a provincial testing site or visit a drive-thru test site and indicate at the time of testing that they have been out of the country and share the location of travel.
+They should make an appointment with a provincial testing site or visit a drive-thru test site and indicate at the time of testing that they have travelled and share the location of travel.
 Travellers must observe the full 14-day self-isolation period regardless of symptoms and test results.
 Re-testing is advised if an asymptomatic individual develops symptoms at any point, unless the individual had already tested positive.
 Individuals who test positive for COVID-19 and have had close contact to a traveller should identify this contact to public health during the public health investigation and follow-up.

 Self Isolation Exemptions: